mosuke5/terraform_examples_for_alibabacloud/README.md

 # Terraform Example for Alibaba Cloud
 - This repository is Terraform example list for Alibaba Cloud
 - Alibaba Cloud provides [terraform-provider](https://github.com/alibaba/terraform-provider).
 Let's use this.
-- In order to use this example, you need to change `terraform.tfbars` to your settings.
+- In order to use this example, you need to change `terraform.tfvars` to your settings.
 - Contributions and Issues are welcome and will be merged via PRs.

 ## Examples